Graph cohomologies and rational homotopy type of configuration spaces: The ring

-We conclude that every element in $R_n(\Gamma)$ can be written as a linear combination of the classes $G_{\Gamma}$ where $\Gamma$ are graphs which do not contain any cycles.
-Such a graph is a disjoint union of tress, that is, it is a forest.
+We conclude that every element in $R_n(\Gamma)$ where $\Gamma= K_n$ can be written as a linear combination of the classes $G_{\Gamma'}$ where $\Gamma'$ are graphs which do not contain any cycles.
+Such a graph is a disjoint union of trees, that is, it is a forest.
 However, these classes are not linearly independent in $R_n(\Gamma)$.
+Let $F$ denote a forest in $\Gamma$.
 We can rewrite the complex $R_n(\Gamma)$ as